 9.3.2.2 Notifies CMT of impending Emergency for Emergencies anticipated to reach the proper classification to trigger the CMT (e.g. Level 1 Emergency in Massachusetts for electric and Class III Emergency in New York for electric).
 9.3.2.3 Conducts regular communications with the CMT beginning two days in advance of an anticipated Emergency where they: Keep CMT apprised of the preparation and restoration strategy, Inform CMT of any potential impacts on corporate reputation, and Seek guidance to address any potential impacts on corporate reputation as appropriate.
 9.4.1.1 Works with the System Public Information Officer to develop a National Gridwide or area-wide message to all employees regarding the facts of the Emergency and approves this message prior to distribution.
 This message will be followed up with periodic updates.
 10.1.1.1 Works with the System Public Information Officer to develop messages and provide approval for all information to be released by National Grid.
 Ensure that direct reports complete their checklists.
-Service R estoration Stage 4.1.1.3 Oversees operation of the System EOC or appoints a designee to do so in their absence.
-4.1.1.4 Acts as an interface with the State Incident Commanders situated in the State EOCs in the following locations when they are activated to ensure a consistent response across National Grid: Worcester, Massachusetts, which serves as the electric EOC for Massachusetts and Rhode Island; Northborough, Massachusetts, which serves as the gas EOC for Massachusetts and Rhode Island; Melville and Brooklyn, New York, which serve as the gas EOCs for Downstate NY; Liverpool, New York, which serves as the electric EOC for Updstate New York Albany and Syracuse, NY, which serve as the gas EOCs for Upstate New York.
-4.2.2.1 Escalates an Emergency to the CMT Chairperson and indicates the need for Crisis Management Team activation.
-5.3.1.1 [Gas-only events] Coordinates with State Incident Commanders to review the status of their requests for additional CMS, field operations or construction resources as needed in order to support restoration efforts during a System Level Emergency.
-5.3.1.2 Oversees procurement of utility mutual assistance. ı
+Service R testoration Stage 4.1.1.3 Oversees operation of the System EOC or appoints a designee to do so in their absence.
+4.1.1.4 Acts as an interface with the State Incident Commanders situated in the State EOCs in the following locations when they are activated to ensure a consistent response across National Grid: Worcester, Massachusetts, which serves as the electric EOC for Massachusetts and Rhode Island; Massachusetts and Rhode Island; Northborough, Massachusetts, which serves as the gas EOC for Massachusetts and Rhode Island; Massachusetts and Rhode Island; Northborough, Massachusetts, which serves as the gas EOC for Massachusetts and Rhode Island; Melville and Brooklyn, New York, which serve as the gas EOCs for Massachusetts and Rhode Island; Northborough, Massachusetts, which serves as the gas EOC for Massachusetts and Rhode Island; Melville and Brooklyn, New York, which serve as the gas EOCs for Downstate NY; Liverpool, New York, which serves as the electric EOC for Updstate 4.2.2.1 Massachusetts and Rhode Island; Northborough, Massachusetts, which serves as the gas EOC for Massachusetts and Rhode Island; Melville and Brooklyn, New York, which serve as the gas EOCs for Downstate NY; Liverpool, New York, which serves as the electric EOC for Updstate New York Albany and Syracuse, NY, which serve as the gas EOCs for Upstate 4.2.2.1 5.3.1.1 Massachusetts and Rhode Island; Northborough, Massachusetts, which serves as the gas EOC for Massachusetts and Rhode Island; Melville and Brooklyn, New York, which serve as the gas EOCs for Downstate NY; Liverpool, New York, which serves as the electric EOC for Updstate New York Albany and Syracuse, NY, which serve as the gas EOCs for Upstate New York.
+Escalates an Emergency to the CMT Chairperson and indicates the need for